 Most people can start with this dosage.
 However, in some cases, your doctor may decide to start having you take 30 mg once per day for a week before increasing your dosage.

-If needed, your doctor may increase your dosage up to a maximum of 120 mg per day.
+If needed, your doctor may increase your dosage to a maximum of 120 mg per day to treat depression.
 However, in clinical studies, doses higher than 60 mg weren’t found to be more effective than 60-mg doses.

 Dosage for older adults

 In most cases, the dosage of Cymbalta prescribed for older adults is the same as that for adults younger than age 65 years.

 However, for generalized anxiety disorder, adults ages 65 years and older should start treatment with a lower dosage than younger adults.
 For more information, see the “Dosage for anxiety” section above.

 Cymbalta is used to treat fibromyalgia and generalized anxiety disorder in children.
 The pediatric dose for these conditions is typically lower than the adult dose.

 For fibromyalgia in children ages 13 years and older, the recommended starting dosage is 30 mg once per day.
 If your child doesn’t have bothersome side effects, their doctor may increase their dosage to 60 mg once per day if needed.

 For generalized anxiety disorder in children ages 7 years and older, the recommended starting dosage is 30 mg once per day for 2 weeks.
 If your child doesn’t have bothersome side effects, their doctor may increase their dosage to 60 mg once per day if needed.
 The recommended Cymbalta dosage range for children is 30 mg to a maximum of 60 mg once per day.